Back

 Practice Problems

-Simplify the following expression to find it's value:
+Simplify the following expression to find its value:

 1. Given that \(d = 3\):